DaveJKing/nested_form_three_layers/README.md

   belongs_to :Country
 end

-Chechout the strong_params in the Continent controller, then the \views\continents files
+Checkout the strong_params in the Continent controller, then the \views\continents files